Tallinn Airport: Early development

 In addition, 3 km of pipeworks was laid for drainage purposes.
 Before World War II, Tallinn Airport had regular connections to abroad by at least Aerotransport (now part of the SAS Group), Deutsche Luft Hansa, LOT and the Finnish company Aero (now Finnair).
 On 5 April 1937 the Helsinki-Tallinn-Warsaw-Jerusalem route was inaugurated by Mr. Bobkowski, the assistant of the Polish Minister of Transport.
 The length of the route was 3187 km and the journey time was 34 hours.
 Passengers and cargo numbers grew quickly, from 4,100 passengers and 6730 kg of cargo in 1933 to 11,892 passengers and 14726 kg of cargo in 1937.
 Preparation and design works for a new passenger terminal started in 1938.
 14 various projects were submitted for the architectural contest of the new terminal building, with the one from the architect Artur Jürvetson winning the contest in February the same year.
 The construction costs were estimated at 300 thousand Estonian kroons.
-The first airplane of then the flag carrier of Estonia, AGO, arrived at Tallinn Airport on 5 October 1939, flying the route Dessau - Königsberg - Tallinn.
+The first airplane of then the flag carrier of Estonia, AGO, arrived at Tallinn Airport on 5 October 1939, flying the route Dessau–Königsberg–Tallinn.

 As Estonia was occupied by Soviet Union, on 22 July 1940 the order was made by Soviet occupation authorities to transfer the airport to Soviet Air Forces.
 All aircraft, which were at the airport at that time, including interned Polish Lockheed 14, two Junkers Ju 52 of AGO and PTO-4 trainer aircraft of Estonian Airclub, were relocated to Lasnamäe Airfield.

 During the German occupation, regular international connections were announced on 16 October and already restored on 15 November 1941, when Deutsche Lufthansa and Aero O/Y started the route Helsinki-Tallinn-Riga-Königsberg-Berlin.
 From 1942 to 1944 Sonderstaffel Buschmann was based at Tallinn Airport.

 Soviet period

 Between 1945 and 1989, Aeroflot was the only airline that served Tallinn Airport.

-The old terminal was used from 1954 to 1980.
+The old terminal, used from 1954 to 1980.

 The construction of the new passenger terminal, which was put on hold due to war, resumed.
 The building, which was redesigned in accordance with the Stalinist architecture, was finished in 1954 and commissioned on 7 November 1955.
 Regular flights with jet aircraft began on 2 October 1962 with a maiden passenger flight from Moscow with a Tu-124, which was the latest Soviet airliner.
 As the terminal built in 1954 became obsolete and unable to cope with growing airport traffic, the construction of the current terminal building began in 1976 and the terminal was opened in 1980, prior to the 1980 Summer Olympics sailing event, which was held in the city.
 The architect of the new terminal was Mihhail Piskov, who took visual inspiration from traditional Estonian housebarns, and the interior designer was Maile Grünberg.
 The runway was also lengthened then.
 The first foreign airline since World War II to operate regular flights from Tallinn was SAS, whose first flight to the airport took place on 25 November 1989.